 If your dog has undergone an operation, chances are that you will need to follow up with some at-home care.

-- If your dog’s surgery required the use of anesthesia, it may take a while for them to return to their old self.
+If your dog’s surgery required the use of anesthesia, it might take a while for them to return to its old self.
 Provide a quiet and comfortable place for your dog to rest, and keep an eye on their balance.
 You may need to help your dog walk while they recover from the effects of sedation.

 Dogs can’t tell us when something is wrong, so it’s up to pet parents to carefully monitor their pet’s recovery and take note of any problems.